0qln/PixelSorting/README.md

 # PixelSorting
- A testing and benchmarking enviroment for a high performance pixel sorter in C#.
+ A testing and benchmarking enviroment for a high performance CPU pixel sorter in C#.